How to Read a Merchandising Planogram?

 What is a Planogram in Retail?

 A planogram (POG) is a visual merchandising tool for product placement in a store.
-This is a schematic plan for placing goods on a shelf or a so-called road map for store managers, who are directly involved in the process of laying out goods according to the planogram.
-So, the managers who are responsible for the in-store layout of goods will constantly monitor the goods' on-shelf availability and will know the exact place of each item.
-In addition, the merchandising department, while working with planograms, is able to constantly analyze the layout, as well as track the key sales indicators and inventory.
+This is a schematic plan for placing goods on a shelf or a so-called road map for store managers, who are directly involved in laying out goods according to the planogram.
+So, the managers responsible for the in-store layout of goods will constantly monitor the goods' on-shelf availability and know the exact place of each item.
+In addition, while working with planograms, the merchandising department can continuously analyze the layout and track the key sales indicators and inventory.

 Thanks to an efficient layout, the merchandiser creates favorable conditions for shopping.
 A thoughtful arrangement of goods increases future sales.
-And a logically organized layout helps guide shoppers and tells customers where to find the right products.
+A logically organized layout helps guide shoppers and tells customers where to find the right products.
 This, in turn, motivates them to make a purchase.
 Planograms are effective for both small stores and large retailers.
-This is a great opportunity to plan the layout according to the current demand, features, and customers' needs.
+This is an excellent opportunity to plan the layout according to the current demand, features, and customers' needs.

 Using special software for planning the layout of goods, you can create store plans with equipment and store planograms on these plans in a few clicks.